PaoloDiNatale/LegISTyr-evaluation/README.md

 # Term Accuracy Evaluation Pipeline

 A pipeline for evaluating **term accuracy in machine translation** test sets.
-Given a target term, optional contrastive terms and a target sentence, the pipeline applies four matching strategies optimized for the German language (1. surface-level lookup, 2. lemmatisation, 3. compound splitting 4. inflectional fuzzy matching) to determine whether the expected term was correctly rendered by the MT system.
-For a full description of the methodology, refer to [paper pending publication].
+Given a target term, optional distractor terms and a target sentence, the pipeline applies four matching strategies optimized for the German language (1. surface-level lookup, 2. lemmatisation, 3. compound splitting 4. inflectional fuzzy matching) to determine whether the expected term was correctly rendered by the MT system.
+For a full description of the methodology, refer to:

+Paolo Di Natale, Elena Chiocchetti, Marlies Alber, and Egon Waldemar Stemle.
+2026.
+Beyond simple term injection: Reasoning models for legal translation in a non-dominant language variety.
+In Proceedings of the 26th Annual Conference of the European Association for Machine Translation, Tilburg, the Netherlands.
+European Association for Machine Translation.

 ---